raphCode/master-thesis-muzero/theory.typ

 To translate multiple !rs earned over a period of time into a singular value that guides the agent in making optimal decisions, we use the concept of a !ret.
-The !ret is a specific !fn of the !r sequence.
+The !ret is a specific !fn of the !r !seq.
 The !ag's learning objective is then defined as maximizing the !exret.
 In a simple case, the !ret $G_t$ may be defined as the sum of all !rs occurring after time step $t$: